Learning, Play, and Your 4- to 7-Month-Old

 By 4 months old, your baby has learned to recognize you and familiar caregivers, focus and pay attention to things, and actively engage your attention.

-Continue to foster the learning process by engaging, responding, and encouraging as your child develops a stronger body, a curious mind, and a feel for language.
-Provide chances for practicing and building on what your little one learns with age-appropriate toys and a safe environment to explore.
+Continue to foster the learning process by engaging, responding, and encouraging exploration.
+Practice and build on what your little one learns with age-appropriate toys and a safe environment to explore.

-As your baby babbles and explores how to use his or her voice, keep responding.
+As your baby starts to babble and explores how to make sounds, keep responding.
 Reinforce the sounds by repeating them and introduce new words by pointing to and naming the things around you.
 Then watch as your baby tries to imitate you.

 If you haven't already, introduce books now.
-When you read to your infant, say the names of the objects, people, and animals as you point to them, and make the sounds of the animals and the objects in the book.
+When you read to your child, say the names of the objects, people, and animals as you point to them.
+Make the sounds of the animals and the objects in the book.
 Encourage your child to hold and explore the books.

-Choose baby books with simple pictures and faces and those with lots of textures to feel, like Pat the Bunny.
+Choose baby books with simple pictures and faces.
+Explore “touch and learn” books with lots of textures to feel.
 Also look for cloth, vinyl, and sturdy board books that won't rip and can withstand a little drooling and chewing.

-- During tummy time, place a favorite toy or soft ball in front of the baby to reach for.
+- In a safe play space, place a favorite toy or soft ball in front of the baby to reach for.

 - Hide a toy — but don't hide it very well — and encourage your baby to find it.